 Once the backlog had been cleared (by about 1860), ONs were allocated to new ships at their port of registry when they were first registered.

 A second allotment was made starting from ON 22201, allocated to Inverness, with the first allocation from the second allotment being made there on 5 May 1855.

 At several ports, the allotments were only used slowly.
-In these cases, the unused allotment was transferred to other ports, for example, Westport was initially allocated ONs from 21301 to 21400, but ONs from 21313 were re-allocated in 1858.
+In these cases, the unused allotment was transferred to other ports.
+For example, Westport was initially allocated ONs from 21301 to 21400, but unused ONs from 21313 were re-allocated in 1858.

 Subsequently, allocations were made to the colonial ports, and further allocations and re-allocations made as necessary.
 These allocations are noted in pencil in the Appropriation Books, either in the left-hand margin or at the top of the page.